Download these free resources

 Your website’s conversion rate is the percentage of its visitors that take action.
 When you improve your website’s conversion rate, you get more customers without spending a penny more on advertising.

 In addition, you get to spend more on additional visitors—so a small increase in conversion rate can have a surprisingly large effect on your profits.
-Sophisticated companies—like Amazon and Google—invest a lot of resources into improving their websites’ conversion rates.
+Sophisticated companies—like Amazon, Apple, Google, Facebook, and Dropbox—invest a lot of resources into improving their websites’ conversion rates.

 For a long time, web marketing has been relatively easy.
 Online businesses have been built using techniques that never would have sufficed in the offline world.
 Now it’s getting tougher.
 Companies with poor economics of conversion are struggling to compete.